BaCa2-project/.github/profile/README.md

 </a>

 **`Bartosz Deptuła`**<br>
-Mainly responsible for the package manager and broker modules, as well as parts of the web application backend.
+Project leader, mainly responsible for the package manager and broker modules, as well as crucial parts of the web application backend.

 <a href="https://github.com/Matthew-1981">
   <img src="https://avatars.githubusercontent.com/u/89481714?v=4" width="50" height="50" align="left" alt="mateusz-kadula-pfp"/>